lisa-avery/RDS_Sociological_Methodology/README.md

 For example, the first line for Population 1 is: 1,872,11985,10333 which indicates that node 1 connects to nodes 872,11985 and 10333
 2. The node_attributes files which provides the id, degree and outcome status for each node.

+## Modification to RDS-I Estimator
+ The modified_RDS_rds_i_weights_function.R file contains a one-line change (highlighted) to the revised the transition matrix if there are no ties between groups.

 ## Citation
 **to be determined**